 Note these tests must always be met and not just at year-end.

->

-> If you are anticipating shareholding changes and believe you will breach continuity, forfeited losses can be minimised by accelerating income recognition and minimising deductions where possible.
+If you are anticipating shareholding changes and believe you will breach continuity and not meet the same business test, forfeited losses can be minimised by accelerating income recognition and minimising deductions where possible.
 Also, consider the payment of a dividend or making a taxable bonus issue to use imputation credits before they are forfeited.

->

-> Except for most shares in Australian companies, ownership of foreign shares has the potential for New Zealand tax to be payable, primarily if the foreign company derives passive income (including, but not limited to, interest, some dividends and royalties).
+Except for most shares in Australian companies, ownership of foreign shares has the potential for New Zealand tax to be payable, primarily if the foreign company derives passive income (including, but not limited to, interest, some dividends and royalties).

 If you have an investment in a CFC, then please contact us for further advice.